choisus08/project_1-/readme.md

 ---

 **Problem 1:**
-Rendering a placeholder image for broken images provided by the API
+Rendering a placeholder image for broken images provided by the API.
 </br>
 **Solution 1:**
-Used onerror method....
+Utilized the `onerror` event to overhaul errors provided by the API.
+This case specifically corrects broken images by replacing them with another chosen image.

 **Problem 2:**
-Creating the app to be responsive across a various devices
+Creating the app to be responsive.
 </br>
 **Solution 2:**
+Applied media query properties to targeted elements and adjusted them to desired settings.

 </br>